Vladinho10/node-server-template/guides/architecture-guide.md

 ## jenkinsfile

-  This file is use for auto deployment.
+  This file is used for auto deployment.
 It's an optional file.
-I'll add more info about this file after a while.
+I'll add more info about this file later.

 **[⬆ back to top](#table-of-contents)**

 ## index

   This is the entry point of your app.
-This is a cell from which is originated your application civilization.
+This is a cell from which your application's civilization is originated .
 For running it, Node.js runs `index.js` at first.
 It initializes all classes and methods\
-  Here you should write code few as possible.
+  Here you should write as less code as possible.
 It should be a very simple and clean.
 Usually you create the server with a port and give connection to your database.
 You can also add here your routers and middlewares.

 **[⬆ back to top](#table-of-contents)**